 Losses of phosphorus (P) occur both in forms of dissolved P (DP) and particulate P (PP).
 While the bioavailability of PP form varies from 10 to 90 %, the DP is assumed to be readily bioavailable.
 Results from research projects and monitoring programs show extremely high DP losses from soil with small P sorption capacity (PSC).

-- Using results from nation-wide soil survey in combination with other auxiliary geospatial data and results from environmental monitoring programs, we will identify sensitive areas of arable land prone to high DP losses.
+- Using results from nation-wide soil survey in combination with other auxiliary geospatial data and results from environmental monitoring programs, sensitive areas of arable land prone to high DP losses have been identified.

-- In the second step we will compare different laboratory methods, P fractionation procedures, XANES and P NMR to quantify P speciation and transformations and thereby develop guidelines for farmers and water authorities regarding identification of high-risk soils.
+- In the second step we compared different laboratory methods, P fractionation procedures, XANES and P NMR to quantify P speciation and transformations and thereby developed guidelines for farmers and water authorities regarding identification of high-risk soils.

-- Additionally, using intact soil columns we will study P leaching losses, as well as the effects of P fertilization on small PSC soils.
+- Additionally, using intact soil columns we studied P leaching losses, as well as the effects of P fertilization on small PSC soils.

-- Finally, in the last step we will scale-up our results and develop P leaching risk maps at national scale.
+- Finally, in the last step we scaled-up our results and developed P leaching risk maps at national scale.

 Targeting soils with small PSC will increase cost-efficiency of abatement measures and at the same time identify other areas of arable land which are more resilient and allow intensified agricultural production without threatening water quality.